Otter Nelson River School

 Otter Nelson River School is an elementary and high school located at Cross Lake, Manitoba, at the south end of the community.
 The school teaches grades 1 to 4 and grades 9 to 12 and has approximately 1000 students.

+In 2013, Otter Nelson River won an award from the Assembly of First Nations for a video created by students about their school.

+Curriculum and sports

 The school teaches Math, English, Science, Chemistry, Physics, Biology, Global Issues, Geography, and First Nation Languages and Studies.

 The school's sports include Basketball, Cross-country, Volleyball, Track and Field, Soccer, and Wrestling.

 Darts Multiplex

-A Darts Multiplex has been under construction in Cross Lake ever since their ambitious run to the MHSAA Darts Final Four in 2011.
+A Darts Multiplex has been under construction in Cross Lake since their run to the MHSAA Darts Final Four in 2011.
 The facility is expected to be completed by early 2014.

+Leadership

+As of 2016, the principal was Gordon Hum.